 Plus, eating more plant foods makes it easier to reduce body fat and maintain a healthy weight.

 Try grilling onions, zucchini, tomatoes, bell peppers, eggplant, mushrooms, corn on the cob and watermelon.
-Choose foods in season to enjoy the most flavors.
-To cook:

 - Lightly oil the grill to keep food from sticking.